Updated: February 2022

 7. OTC drugmakers were subject to greater scrutiny from regulators.
 Many issues point to basic GMP deficiencies.

-As we explored in an article this past April, 2019 saw the FDA put a greater compliance focus on over-the-counter (OTC) drugs and other health product manufacturers.
+As we explored in another article, 2019 saw the FDA put a greater compliance focus on over-the-counter (OTC) drugs and other health product manufacturers.
 In a July 2019 column for Pharmaceutical Online, we analyzed these OTC-specific compliance trends, pulling out the following common issues appearing in warning letters.

 We’ve summarized the common themes of noncompliance below, but full details can be found in our article here.